-A Needle in the Artificial Intelligence Technology Stack?
-A Strategic Approach to Emerging Technologies Export Controls Could Target Semiconductor Hardware
+A Strategic Approach to Artificial Intelligence Export Controls Could Target Semiconductor Hardware

 By Hdeel Abdelhady*

 In 2017, Russian President Vladimir Putin said that “artificial intelligence is the future . . . for all humankind.
 Whoever becomes the leader in this sphere will become the ruler of the world.”
 On this, the Russian President, China, and U.S. political and technology leaders agree.